antonrh/anydi/docs/concepts.md

 ## Lifecycle Management

-Lifecycle management refers to controlling when resources are created, used, and cleaned up.
+Lifecycle management controls when resources are created, used, and cleaned up.

 ```python
 from typing import Iterator